dotnet/arcade/Documentation/Policy/ToolsetPolicy.md

 ### Other
 - Any other tools not directly called out should be managed via Arcade, and preferably bootstrapped in as part of the build.
 - All toolset updates will be communicated in advance by the engineering services team.
+- The implication here is that product teams should expect to deal with the toolsets updating on a higher cadence.
+However, this in turn means that the delta will be much smaller each update.